Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 clients.
 * Amount of network bandwidth required by the worker - We recommend at least 10 MB/s per concurrent client.
 This resource is less important if a majority of tasks have locality and use short circuit.

+The metric Worker.BlocksEvictionRate is an important measure of how full the Alluxio cache is.
+When this rate is high, it is a warning sign that the working set is significantly larger than what we can cache, or the access pattern is unfriendly to caching.
+Consider increasing the cache size per worker or number of workers.

 ## Alluxio Master Configuration